Future Memories: Last Christmas

-Future Memories: Last Christmas (未来の想い出 Last Christmas, Mirai no Omoide: Last Christmas) is a 1992 Japanese film directed by Yoshimitsu Morita.
-It is based on a semi-autobiographical Seinen manga by Fujiko F. Fujio.
+Future Memories: Last Christmas (未来の想い出 Last Christmas, Mirai no Omoide: Rasuto Kurisumasu) is a 1992 Japanese fantasy romantic drama film written and directed by Yoshimitsu Morita.
+It is based on a semi-autobiographical seinen manga by Fujiko F. Fujio, first published in 1991.
+The film stars Misa Shimizu and Shizuka Kudo in the lead roles, alongside David Ito, Motoya Izumi and Toshiaki Karasawa.
+Toho released the film on August 29, 1992, in Japan.
+"Last Christmas" by the English pop duo Wham! serves as the film's theme song.